bnaikwad88/Automatic-Data-Collection-Storage-Lambda/README.md

 ## Expected Results:
 The result of the above approach would be an AWS Lambda function that is continuously running and performing the following tasks:
-- Fetching data from an API on a regular basis (every 15 seconds).
+- Fetching data from an API on a regular basis (every 15 seconds/1 minute).
 - Storing the fetched data in an Amazon RDS database.
 - Monitoring the server's availability using a CloudWatch Alarm.
 - Sending a notification to a Slack channel if the server becomes unavailable.